patrikpansky/frontendui/packages/requests/contribution/js_template_components.md

 /**
  * An async action for executing a GraphQL query to read request entities.
  *
- * This action is created using `createAsyncGraphQLAction` with a predefined `requestQueryRead` query.
+ * This action is created using `createAsyncGraphQLAction` with a predefined `RequestQueryRead` query.
  * It can be dispatched with query variables to fetch data related to request entities from the GraphQL API.
  *
  * @constant